amiaopensource/vrecord/Resources/analog_digitization.md

 ### Digitizing the Tape ###

-Run `$ vrecord -e` and check the window that pops up to make sure your settings are correct.
+Run `vrecord -e` and check the window that pops up to make sure your settings are correct.
 We use the following settings for digitizing Betacam tapes at CUNY-TV:

 **Video input** — SDI